 Use Your Voice to Make an Impact.
 Let’s work together to destigmatize HIV.

 Are you currently living with HIV?
 Now is your opportunity to bring light to common misconceptions and educate your community about the everyday realities of this condition.
-We encourage you to join the to inspire and inform the public through your personal experience.
+We encourage you to join the Voices of Hope Speakers Bureau to inspire and inform the public through your personal experience.

 With authentic stories, educational presentations and engaging conversations, we can create a more inclusive environment for those living with HIV — and it all starts with courageous individuals like you using your voice for good.